andrei-stoica26/henna/README.md

 # henna
-`henna` provides six versatile visualization utilities: `densityPlot`, `hullPlot`, `networkPlot`, `radialPlot`, `rankPlot` and `riverPlot`.

-The six plots are designed with scRNA-seq data analysis in mind, but can be used for a variety of other applications as well.
+`henna` provides nine versatile visualization utilities.
+They are designed with scRNA-seq data analysis in mind, but can be used for a variety of other applications as well.

 ## Installation